moschi/gtt-charts/README.md

 #### CreateMarkdownOutput

-Specified whether a markdown file containing all images should be created.
+Specifies whether a markdown file containing all images should be created.

 **Default:** true